 It is assumed that this dietary adjustment should be maintained after gastric sleeve surgery to achieve optimal weight loss.
 Therefore, alcohol consumption is not recommended after gastric sleeve surgery.

-If your doctor gives you permission to drink alcohol after a gastric sleeve surgery, here are some simple guidelines you can follow.
+If your doctor gives you permission to drink alcohol after gastric sleeve surgery, here are some simple guidelines you can follow.
 Remember to speak with your primary care physician before drinking any alcohol.

 - During the first six months after surgery, avoid alcohol